Zippers: Uniform quasimorphisms

 \begin{definition} Let $\phi:G \to \Z$ be $(C,f)$-uniform.
 A {\em $(C,k)$-staircase} $a$ is an infinite sequence $a_0,a_1,a_2,\cdots$ of elements of $G$ for which \begin{enumerate} \item{$\phi(a_{i+1})=\phi(a_i)$ or $\phi(a_i)+1$ for all $i$;} \item{$d(a_i,a_{i+1})\le C$ for all $i$; and} \item{$\phi(a_{i+k})>\phi(a_i)$ for all $i$.} \end{enumerate} \end{definition}

 \begin{lemma} Let $\phi:G\to \Z$ be $(C,f)$-uniform.
 Then every $(C,k)$-staircase is $C'$-quasigeodesic for $C'$ depending on $(C,f)$ and on $k$.
-Furthermore, if $G$ is hyperbolic then for every $k$ there is a $k'$ so that if $a$ is a $(C,k)$-staircase and $g\in G$, there is a $(C,k')$-staircase $a'$ with the same endpoint as $ga$. \end{lemma} \begin{proof} A quasimorphism is Lipschitz in any word metric, so any sequence of group elements on which $\phi$ increases linearly is a quasigeodesic.
+Furthermore, if $G$ is hyperbolic then for every $k$ there is a $k'$ so that if $a$ is a $(C,k)$-staircase and $g\in G$, there is a $(C,k')$-staircase $a'$ with the same endpoint as $ga$. \end{lemma} \begin{proof} A quasimorphism is Lipschitz in any word metric, so any $C$-chain on which $\phi$ increases linearly is a quasigeodesic.

 Define $a_i'=ga_i$.
 Since $\phi$ is a quasimorphism with $D(\phi)\le 1$ we have

 Successively discard indices for which $\phi(a_{i+1}')<\phi(a_i')$ then interpolate between successive $a_i'$ using properties 2 and 3 from Definition~\ref{definition:uniform}.
 This adjusts indices a uniformly bounded amount, independent of $g$. \end{proof}